 The School Council experience provides a dynamic foundation for learning about citizenship and democratic procedures.
 It enables pupils to have a voice and to understand that their opinions count.
 The Student Council has become an integral part of the Haut-Lac community, and has made our school better in many ways.
 In our experience, the council gives pupils the opportunity to get more involved in how our school is run.

-The aims of the Secondary School Council are:
+Secondary School Council Aims:

 - To give children a voice and a say in decisions that will affect them.
 Students who feel they them, work with them and encourage others to do the same.